 The Downer project management framework aligns and integrates the project functions which define the project's delivery methodologies and processes.
 The Project Management Plan (PMP), as a key element of the project management framework, is the integration document which identifies and details both the standard Downer project management practices, structure, and execution methods and any project specific requirements for the project.
 The PMP incorporates a number of subordinate management plans which provide the specific functional detail required to successfully deliver the project.

-The relationship between the Downer IMS, the PMP and subordinate management plans is illustrated in Figure 6.
+Downer IMS, the PMP and subordinate management plans is illustrated in the following figure.